 That leaves 420 disappointed designers.
 Almost all of these lovely people have great products and great businesses.
 They are unhappy, but understand all of the pieces of the giant jigsaw that makes Handmade the success and the enjoyable experience that it has become.
 One however, emailed back with the comments “your [sic] not worth pi#%ing about with” and “up yours”.
 Aside from the fact that the spelling offends this lover of the English language, the message sent has far reaching implications for the business concerned.
 Firstly, the whole of Handmade’s team is talking about it on social media.
 Secondly, this business will not be getting a stall at the next markets, costing potential valuable business.
 Thirdly, this business obviously doesn’t have any concept of the market it is operating in or what’s involved in courting customers, pleasing designers and ensuring smooth-running events.
 Finally, with commercial correspondence like this, we can assume that customer service is not high on its list of priorities, again costing valuable business.

-This isn’t a rant (quite the opposite as it’s had us all giggling this week).
+This isn’t a rant (quite the opposite as it’s had us all giggling).
 It’s a cold hard look at how ignoring or mistreating the businesses and people that interact with you will cost your business.
 It’s a statement that if your customer service is poor and the message you send to the people buying your product is that you don’t care, your brand is unlikely to survive.

-Back in March when I wrote the first Brandmade post, I explained how your brand is a representation not just of your product and logo, but of everything you do.
+When I wrote the first Brandmade post, I explained how your brand is a representation not just of your product and logo, but of everything you do.
 The way you conduct yourself and how you interact with those around you.